Sniper Elite III: Reception

 GameSpot's Josiah Renaudin gave the game a 6/10.
 Renaudin disliked the balance between sniping (which he admired) and stealth, opining that the stealth is dull and overstays its welcome.
 Renaudin called the slow-motion kill-camera "devilishly satisfying", and praised the colourful environments for being an improvement over the previous games' instalments.
 Lastly, even though Renaudin thought the story was "uninspired" and disliked online matchmaking for being "broken", he too praised the level design for encouraging creativity.

-Sequel
+Sequels

-On 7 March 2016, it was confirmed that a sequel, Sniper Elite 4, would be released in 2016 for Microsoft Windows, PlayStation 4 and Xbox One.
-In a blog post dated 10 June 2016, Rebellion co-founders Chris and Jason Kingsley revised the release date to 14 February 2017.
+A sequel, Sniper Elite 4, was released in February 2017 for Microsoft Windows, PlayStation 4 and Xbox One.
+Sniper Elite 5 and Sniper Elite: Resistance followed in 2022 and 2025 respectively.